Perth has precincts, nooks and vistas that make it one of Australia’s most Instagrammable cities.

 Fremantle is another haven of heritage buildings.
 The port city was established before Perth and remains home to some of the oldest sandstone structures and cute terraced housing with iron filigree details.
 Start with the Fremantle Arts Centre and Esplanade Hotel Fremantle - by Rydges.

-At the other end of the time spectrum are the modern structures and sculptures of Perth Arena in the city, the State Theatre Centre in Northbridge, the brand new Yagan Square linking the two areas, and on the waterfront, Elizabeth Quay and The Bell Tower.
+At the other end of the time spectrum are the modern structures and sculptures of RAC Arena in the city, the State Theatre Centre in Northbridge, the brand new Yagan Square linking the two areas, and on the waterfront, Elizabeth Quay and The Bell Tower.
 For one of the best views of Elizabeth Quay, try The Reveley rooftop bar.

 From the Quay itself, you can grab some great shots of the city.
 Other spots to see the city skyline in all its glory are Kings Park and the South Perth foreshore.